Xacfran/antimicrobial_peptides_chiroptera/README.md

 ### Positive training set

-Two databases were created for the **positive training set**: [APD3](https://aps.unmc.edu/) containing 3172 AMP aminoacid sequences from a variety of Phyla.
+The **training set** included: [APD3](https://aps.unmc.edu/) containing 3,172 AMP aminoacid sequences from a variety of Phyla.
 The latest version (Jan.
 2020) of entire database was downloaded [here](https://aps.unmc.edu/downloads).
-It also includes DEFA, DEFB, and CTHL fasta files that have been manually curated from NCBI and ENSEMBL of my outgroup.
-Finally, the manually curated database of DEFA,DEFB and CTHl of bats proteomes. **Total 3694**.
+It also includes DEFA, DEFB, and CTHL fasta files that have been manually curated from NCBI and ENSEMBL of the outgroup chosen for this work.
+Finally, the manually curated database of DEFA,DEFB and CTHl of bats proteomes. **Total 3,694 protein sequences**.

 To achieve this, the fasta file was first edited to avoid conflicts due to headers.